 Table of Contents

-Extended data is a set of arbitrary keys and values store with the API resources.
+Extended data is a set of arbitrary keys and values stored with the API resources.
 The values for the keys can be any valid JSON values, including a JSON object (hash).
 This provides API clients with the capability to store arbitrary structured data for the supported resource types.
-Via data schema we also support querying/filtering by the extended data for some value types.
+Via search schema we also support querying, filtering, and sorting by extended data for some value types.

 Note: Extended data support in API resources is work in progress.
 See the API reference for each resource for information on supported extended data.

-There are five types of extended data, which can be divided into two groups - data and metadata.
-Data is written by users via the Marketplace API, while metadata is written by operators via the Flex Console.
+There are four types of extended data: metadata, private data, protected data and public data.
 Each type has different access semantics (i.e. who is allowed to read or write the data).